2017 Compensation Package of Jean-Dominique Senard, Chief Executive Officer, Managing General Partner

 The extent to which he meets these criteria, which all concern Group performance objectives, will be analyzed by the Compensation and Appointments Committee, which will submit a report and a recommendation to the Supervisory Board.
 After reviewing this information, the Supervisory Board will submit its recommendation to the General Partners.

 As in 2016, the components of Jean-Dominique Senard's variable compensation will be paid out of the share of profit allocated to CGEM's two General Partners.

 No new agreement or commitment has been entered into between CGEM and Jean-Dominique Senard concerning his compensation.

 1. Annual variable compensation

-This component corresponds to 8% of the Consolidated Base.
+This component corresponds to 8% of the Consolidated Base, unchanged from 2016.

 2. Multi-criteria annual variable compensation

-This component corresponds to between 0% and 14% of the Consolidated Base, depending on achievement rates for five criteria.
+This component corresponds to between 0% and 14% of the Consolidated Base, unchanged from 2016 and determined based on achievement rates for five criteria.

 It will only be payable if the cumulative achievement rate for the five criteria represents at least 50/150ths.

 Mr. Senard will be awarded the maximum 14% of the Consolidated Base if the cumulative achievement rate for the five criteria is 150/150ths.